omniosorg/omniosorg.github.io/invoice.md

 custom development and debugging services on a case by case basis and we will facilitate contacts with relevant domain experts from our

 Fill in the form below and we will email you an invoice.
-The cost for the support contract is 500 USD per server and year.
+The support contract runs for 12 months and costs 500 USD per server.

 ## Invoice Request Form